nadar/imagine-focalresizer/README.md

+> This is a fork of awesome [maagi/imagine-focalresizer](https://github.com/maagi/imagine-focalresizer).
+I have updated the imagine library and fixed a small bug.
+Here you can see the [diff compared to the original repo](https://github.com/maagi/imagine-focalresizer/compare/master...nadar:imagine-focalresizer:master).

 # ImagineFocalResizer

 A tool for [Imagine Image manipulation library](http://imagine.readthedocs.org/) for PHP to resize its image instances using a central "focal point".
 The image will always be cropped so that the focal point remains within the resized image.
 This allows to create versions for different screen sizes while maintaining a "responsive crop".